doofinder/llm_composer/README.md

 mix run custom_chat.ex

 16:45:10.123 [debug] input_tokens=85, output_tokens=47
-%LlmComposer.Message{
+LlmComposer.Message.new(
-  type: :assistant,
+  :assistant,
-  content: "The Roman Empire began in 27 B.C. after the end of the Roman Republic, and it continued until 476 A.D. in the West."
+  "The Roman Empire began in 27 B.C. after the end of the Roman Republic, and it continued until 476 A.D. in the West."
-}
+)
 ```

 ### Using Ollama Backend